 Dean groaned long and loud as he strained.
 His neck was taut with it, arms and back stretched and locked.
 His heart felt compressed against his chest, eyes bulging with the effort.
 Didn't matter, none of it mattered with the lifeless form sprawled underneath.
 Dean grit his teeth harder and pulled.

-The bookshelf slid, tilted.
+The bookcase slid, tilted.
 Finally reaching a tipping point at Sam's ribs, it slid down to rest along one edge.

 Sam flopped over like a ragdoll, coming to rest once more on his back.
 His arm less than an inch from the massive bookcase as Dean dropped it and it crashed to the floor.

-Dean didn't even pause to catch his breath, surging around bookshelf and brother to fall to his knees beside Sam.
+Dean didn't even pause to catch his breath, surging around bookcase and brother to fall to his knees beside Sam.
 Who still lay ashen and unresponsive, chest not moving.